- Amanda Bindel, Toca Magazine Writer

 - These projects are mostly geared to tweens and teens but are ranked as easy, medium or hard so parents may find some projects that they can do with younger kids.

 - Free online camps are sponsored by Maker Media.
-Themes for previous summers include Funkytown (music and instruments), Farmstead (sustainable energy, food, etc.), and Fun and Games (DIY games).
-Themes for 2017 will be announced in June.
+Themes for summer 2015 include Funkytown (music and instruments), Farmstead (sustainable energy, food, etc.), and Fun and Games (DIY games).

 - Community organizers can also use the resources to host a neighborhood making camp.